melinamelia/Pytorch-Wildlife/README.md

 ## 🐾 Introduction

 At the core of our mission is the desire to create a harmonious space where conservation scientists from all over the globe can unite.
 Where they're able to share, grow, use datasets and deep learning architectures for wildlife conservation.
->[!NOTE]
->We are expanding the CameraTraps repo to introduce **Pytorch-Wildlife**, a Collaborative Deep Learning Framework for Conservation.

-We've been inspired by the potential and capabilities of Megadetector, and we deeply value its contributions to the community. **As we forge ahead with Pytorch-Wildlife, under which Megadetector now resides, please know that we remain committed to supporting, maintaining, and developing Megadetector, ensuring its continued relevance, expansion, and utility.**
+We've been inspired by the potential and capabilities of Megadetector, and we deeply value its contributions to the community.
+As we forge ahead with Pytorch-Wildlife, under which Megadetector now resides, please know that we remain committed to supporting, maintaining, and developing Megadetector, ensuring its continued relevance, expansion, and utility.

 To use the newest version of MegaDetector with all the exisitng functionatlities, you can use our newly developed [user interface](https://github.com/microsoft/CameraTraps?tab=readme-ov-file#explore-pytorch-wildlife-and-megadetector-with-our-user-interface) or simply load the model with **Pytorch-Wildlife** and the weights will be automatically downloaded:
 ```